kushaldas/lym/docs/advancedsection.rst

 Advanced section
 ================

-From this chapter onwards, we will learn more about different tools which people use for various.
-Most of these can be used for both personal use cases and also inside of big companies (depending on the situation).
+This chapter onwards, we will learn more about different tools, that people use for various purposes.
+Most of these can be used for both, personal as well as professional use cases; even within big companies (depending on the situation)

 To start, watch this `talk on failure <https://www.youtube.com/watch?v=i-YDWx4jLoY>`_.